 Calling his bluff, Woodruff gets on the radio to call General Parsons.

 Scandalised by its subject matter, the US Department of Defense banned Attack! from American military bases, but critics and the film-going public sided with director Robert Aldrich.
-The film opened in major American cities in October 1956 to excellent reviews and solid box ofﬁce returns, recouping its $810,000 production costs more than twice over.
+The film opened in major American cities in October 1956 to excellent reviews and solid box ofﬁce returns, recouping its $810,000 production costs (mostly funded by bank loans but $35,000 in budget overruns were covered by United Artists) more than twice over.

 Lt.
 Joe Costa